 Tickets go for about $97-$135, depending on how busy it is, and it’s located outside of LA, in neighboring Anaheim.

 If you plan to visit Disneyland, plan in a full day – it is not a place to rush through.
 While it is considered a highlight for many people and you can find it on most 3-day Los Angeles itineraries, I have a few more alternatives for day 3 for you.

 Half movie studio, half theme park, this is a great destinations for adults and families with older children.

 Tickets cost about $115 per person, so get here early to make the most of your money.
 It’s located within both Universal City and Los Angeles County.
 Check out ticket prices here.Check out ticket prices here.

 Knott’s Berry Farm

 Located in Buena Park, this is a more moderately-priced theme park at $67 per ticket.

 But it’s still a lot of fun for kids of all ages, and adults, too.
 You’ll find fun and thrilling rollercoasters, rides, and eateries here.

-I hope this Los Angeles itinerary has shown you all the best things to do in Los Angeles in 3 days.
+I hope this Los Angeles itinerary has shown you all the best things to do in LA in 3 days.
 While it’s hard to see everything in such a sprawling metropolis, 3 days in Los Angeles should be enough to see the highlights – both the famous and the local favorites.

 About the Author: